aadishchopra/Oracle/Readme.txt

 installed or attached in addition to the packages offered by R programming language.
 This means that any user with just R installed could be able to run this file.
 2. Recommendation.R -
-3. Oracle.Rmd - An Rmd file which is typically used to see the output together with the input.
-This is now a standard feature with R Studio IDE
-4. Oracle.pdf - A pdf created from an HTML file which is rendered by Oracle.Rmd.
+3. Oracle.pdf - A pdf created from an HTML file which is rendered by Oracle.Rmd.
 Use this if you want to jump in to the solutions